zoom/videosdk-auth-endpoint-sample/README.md

 Then click "Deploy App".

-Now you can generate and [use your signature](#usage) via the deployed url Heroku provides.
+Now you can generate [your Video SDK JWT](#usage) via the deployed url Heroku provides.

 If you cloned this repo, use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) to deploy your server.